pedropdev/StickToIt/README.md

 Where everyone and anyone can leave their posts, in the form of sticky notes.
 In order to keep ideas, projects, and commitments organized.

-Utilizes HTML, CSS, Foundation and PHP.
+Utilizes HTML, CSS, JavaScript (Mostly via Foundation) and PHP.

 DB: MySQL